 Maria attended UCSB, where she earned her Bachelor of Arts, Multiple Subject Teaching Credential, and Master’s degree in Education.
 After completing her graduate education, Maria taught at La Patera Elementary School in Goleta for seven years.
-This led her to the Santa Barbara County Education Office where she supports the academic and social needs of migrant students.
-Maria has held many positions with the program, including Summer Teacher Liaison, Program Specialist, and her current role of Director.
+This led her to the Santa Barbara County Education Office where she supported the needs of migrant students for over 15 years.
+Maria held several positions with the program, including Summer Teacher Liaison, Program Specialist, and Regional Director.
+She is currently with the Lompoc Unified School District as a K-3 Literacy Specialist.

 Maria is passionate about being of service to others and expanding educational opportunities – passions which she balances with her very loving family.
 Maria is married to her husband Jaime and together they have two children: Jacquie, who studies at Cal State Northridge and Sebastian, who is a Junior at Lompoc High School.
 Maria is proud to see her children taking on roles in the community, volunteering to support veterans and migrant families.